Adult animation by country: United States

 In the United States, before the enforcement of the Hays Code, some cartoon shorts contained humour that was aimed at adult audience members rather than children.
 Following the introduction of the Motion Picture Association of America film rating system, independent animation producers like Ralph Bakshi (known for the 1972 adaptation of Robert Crumb's creation Fritz the Cat) attempted to establish an alternative to mainstream animation.
 Initially, few animation studios in the United States attempted to produce animation for adult audiences, but later examples of animation produced for adults would gain mainstream attention and success.
 Adult animation in the United States includes shows with superheroes, sci-fi, and fantasy elements.
-Some of the most prominent animations with these mature themes include The Simpsons, BoJack Horseman, Futurama, Aqua Teen Hunger Force, Beavis and Butt-Head, Robot Chicken, South Park, Big Mouth, Rick and Morty, Family Guy, American Dad!, Invincible, and Archer, along with other adult animated television series, feature films, and animation in other forms which helped the genre expand over the years.
+Some of the most prominent animations with these mature themes include The Simpsons, BoJack Horseman, Futurama, Aqua Teen Hunger Force, Beavis and Butt-Head, Robot Chicken, South Park, Big Mouth, Rick and Morty, Family Guy, American Dad!, Invincible, Smiling friends (American-australian), and Archer, along with other adult animated television series, feature films, and animation in other forms which helped the genre expand over the years.